 Introduction

 Acute urinary retention (AUR), or the involuntary inability to pass urine from the bladder, is the most common reason for emergent urologic care, 1 with 10% of men aged 70-79 and 30% of men aged 80-89 having at least one episode.
-2 AUR (the passage of no or only extremely small amounts of urine) may result from an acute obstruction to urine outflow or from abnormalities in bladder contractility.
-Obstructed urine flow may result from any blockage of the bladder neck, urethra, or meatus, including stones, tumors, blood clots, prostate enlargement, local edema, or phimosis.
-Women may have pelvic organ prolapse or urethral diverticula.
-2, 3 Abnormalities in bladder contractility can arise from neurologic conditions or medications.
-Trauma, drugs, and neurologic conditions may cause either problems with contractility or difficulties with outflow.
+2 AUR (the passage of no minimal amounts of urine) may result from blockage of urine outflow or from inability of the bladder to contract.
+Lower urinary tract outflow obstruction may be secondary to blockage of the bladder neck, urethra, or urethral meatus, from strictures (scar tissue), stones, tumors, blood clots, prostate enlargement, local edema, or phimosis.
+Additionally, women may experience bladder outlet obstruction from significant pelvic organ prolapse, an obstructing urethral diverticulum, or failure of the pelvic floor or external sphincter to relax.2, 3 Abnormalities in bladder contractility can arise from medications or neurologic conditions.
 For example, anticholinergic drugs may decrease bladder contractility, while sympathomimetic drugs may prevent sufficient relaxation of the bladder neck.
-After surgery, acute urinary retention may occur in up to 70% of patients and is often due at least in part to anesthesia (general or regional, including epidural), drugs (including narcotic pain medications), constipation, and decreased mobility.
+Additionally, patients may experience acute urinary retention after surgery, which is often due at least in part to anesthesia (general or regional, including epidural), drugs (including narcotic pain medications), constipation, and decreased mobility.
 4

-Urinary clots develop when the amount of blood in the bladder exceeds the ability of the urinary urokinase to prevent clot formation; retention of urine associated with blood clots in the urine can occur when the clots physically block the urethra or bladder neck (see Figure 2).
+Urinary clots develop when the amount of blood in the bladder exceeds the ability of the urinary urokinase to prevent clot formation.
+Retention of urine associated with blood clots in the urine can occur when the clots physically block the urethra or bladder neck (see Figure 2).
 Thus, treatment of clot retention has two goals: to relieve the outflow blockage and to prevent new clot formation.
-8, 9 In patients who are unable to void because of clots, placement of a large urethral catheter (usually at least 22 Fr, and often larger), and irrigation with 0.9% normal saline and a catheter-tipped syringe is often sufficient to remove the intravesical clots and re-establish spontaneous bladder drainage.
-Hematuria catheters, which have large drainage holes at the tip and which are often reinforced so as not to collapse with withdrawal of fluid, are helpful when irrigating.
+8, 9 In patients who are unable to void because of clots, placement of a large urethral catheter (usually at least 22 Fr, and often larger), and irrigation with 0.9% normal saline via a catheter-tipped syringe is often sufficient to remove the intravesical clots and re-establish spontaneous bladder drainage.
+Hematuria catheters, which have large drainage holes at the tip of the catheter and which are often reinforced so as not to collapse with withdrawal of fluid, are helpful when irrigating.
 If a three-way catheter is used, it is important to remember that the lumen of the drainage port is smaller than in a two-way catheter of similar external (French) size.
-Patients in whom the urine cannot be cleared using hand irrigation require cystoscopy and clot evacuation in the operative setting, in which intravesical clots can be removed and any specific actively bleeding sites can be treated.
-Once the urine has been successfully cleared of clots, continuous bladder irrigation (CBI) with 0.9% normal saline through a three-way catheter is typically used to prevent further clotting in the immediate postoperative period, with the irrigation rate titrated to the minimal amount needed to achieve clear or very light pink urine.
+Patients in whom clots cannot be cleared using hand irrigation may require cystoscopy and clot evacuation in the operative setting,=.
+In the OR, intravesical clots can be removed with assistance of various tools include Ellik evacuators, resectoscopes, and other endoscopic tools.
+Additionally, actively hemorrhaging sites can be fulgurated.
+Once the urine has been successfully cleared of clots, continuous bladder irrigation (CBI) with 0.9% normal saline through a three-way catheter is typically used to prevent further clotting in the immediate postprocedure period.
+The irrigation rate is titrated to the minimal amount needed to achieve clear or very light pink urine.
 CBI should always be performed with the irrigant infused via gravity (never on a pump), to minimize the risk of bladder perforation.
 Patients with clot retention should be evaluated and treated for underlying causes of bleeding (e.g. bladder cancer, coagulopathy).

 Figure 2: Bladder distension due to clot retention; the heterogeneous nature of the intravesical fluid reflects mixing of clot and urine.

-Ureteral obstruction, in which the antegrade flow of urine from the kidney to the bladder is blocked, can occur in either or both renal units.
-Urgent or emergent intervention is needed when obstruction affects all renal units, infection or immunosuppression are present, or in the presence of acute worsening of renal function.
-Causes of ureteral obstruction may be intrinsic (including stones, ureteropelvic junction obstruction, ureteral polyps or tumors, blood clots, or ureteroceles), or extrinsic (including blood vessels or external masses such as tumors, retroperitoneal fibrosis).
-Stones (Figure 3) are the most common cause of ureteral obstruction, with an 11% lifetime risk of nephrolithiasis, and can be diagnosed using ultrasound or CT scans.10 Figure 4 shows an obstructing ureterocele with infected urine.
+Ureteral obstruction, in which the antegrade flow of urine from the kidney to the bladder is blocked, can occur in either or both kidneys.
+Urgent or emergent intervention is needed when obstruction affects all renal units, , there is evidence of infection, or in the presence of acute worsening of renal function.
+It is important to emergently intervene if a patient has a solitary kidney or a functionally solitary kidney.
+Causes of ureteral obstruction may be intrinsic (including stones, ureteropelvic junction obstruction, ureteral polyps or tumors, blood clots, or ureteroceles), or extrinsic (including crossing blood vessels or external masses such as tumors, retroperitoneal fibrosis).
+Stones (Figure 3) are the most common cause of ureteral obstruction, with an 11% lifetime risk of nephrolithiasis, and can be diagnosed using ultrasound or CT scans.10 Figure 4 shows an obstructing ureterocele..

 Figure 3: Left ureteral stone with associated collecting system dilatation.